zakisudev/Z-jobs/README.md

 ## Usage

-After starting the server, you can register as a new user, browse job listings, apply for jobs, and manage your applications.
+After starting the server, you can register as a new user, browse jobs added, add jobs to your MyJobs section, Edit Your profile, and track your jobs easily.

 ## Contributing